wikiknights/cs-materials/src/cs1/recursion/recursion-basics.md

 # Conclusion

 As we've learned, recursion is an incredibly powerful programming technique that can be used to solve many different types of problems.
 Understanding and utilizing recursion is a skill, which implies some practice is needed to hone.
-Recursion is also an important programming concept that integral to many different data structures and algorithms you will cover in Computer Science I. Because of this, it is important to take the time to practice utilizing recursion in different types of problems.
+Recursion is also an important programming concept that integral to many different data structures and algorithms you will cover throughout computer science.
+Because of this, it is important to take the time to practice utilizing recursion in different types of problems.

 ## Additional Resources